 Student and employee safety is an utmost priority of the Miami-Dade County Public School (M-DCPS) System.
 The District Emergency Operations Plan (EOP) was created to provide District staff, school administration and personnel with the knowledge needed to respond to critical incidents or other related emergencies that may occur in our schools/community.
 All schools have a site-specific plan to address all types of critical incidents.
 These plans address the individual needs of the school and provide guidelines for devising methods for communicating with the staff, students, parents/guardians, and the media during a critical incident or an emergency.
-Some of the protective action procedures include emergency drills (active shooter, hostage, and bomb drills), the evacuation of students/staff from the building(s), evacuation of the disabled and if necessary, the relocation of students/staff from the school campus, lockdown procedures and holding/dismissing students during a Critical Incident are as follows:
+Some of the protective action procedures include emergency drills (active shooter, hostage, and bomb drills), the evacuation of students/staff from the building(s), evacuation of the disabled and if necessary, the relocation of students/staff from the school campus, lockdown procedures and holding/dismissing students during school and community emergencies.
+Some important tips for parents/guardians to remember during a Critical Incident are as follows:

-- o Remain calm; - o Monitor media outlets for updates and official messages from M-DCPS; - o Do not flood the school with telephone calls; and - Students will not be released during a lockdown.
+- Remain calm; - Monitor media outlets for updates and official messages from M-DCPS; - Do not flood the school with telephone calls; and - Students will not be released during a lockdown.
 If you need to pick up your child wait until the lockdown is lifted before going to the school.